makersacademy/chitter-challenge/README.md

 2) Replace hard-coded display by connecting to a database instead - used `pg` gem.
 3) Add functionality for creating a new peep to the current list of peeps in both a test environment (database) and real one.
 4) Use rake to set up database automatically.
+5) Add new column to table for time so that peeps can be ordered by most recent post.

 ### Installation